- Anaheim Shelter Plan

 In early 2019, the beds will be spread between two sites in industrial areas of Anaheim, away from parks, schools and neighborhoods.
 They are expected to open in January and February.

-In the meantime, Anaheim is working to open an interim emergency shelter for up to 200 people at 2040 S. State College Blvd.
+In the meantime, Anaheim has opened an interim emergency shelter for up to 200 people at 2040 S. State College Blvd.
 It will close when the other sites come online.

-The interim site will allow us to help people off the streets during the critical winter months and allow us to also address the growing impacts of homelessness on our parks, streets and neighborhoods.
+The interim site allows us to help people off the streets during the critical winter months and allow us to also address the growing impacts of homelessness on our parks, streets and neighborhoods.

-The temporary shelters include a 225-bed facility on Lewis Street south of Ball Road owned and operated by The Salvation Army Orange County.
+The temporary shelters include a 224-bed facility on Lewis Street south of Ball Road owned and operated by The Salvation Army Orange County.

-We are also moving forward with a second site with 100 to 125 beds in the Anaheim Canyon, an industrial area in east Anaheim.
+We are also moving forward with a second site with 101 beds at 3035 E. La Mesa St., just across from the county-run Bridges at Kraemer Place shelter.
 Orange-based Illumination Foundation would operate the second facility.

-When Center of Hope opens, we anticipate winding down the second temporary homeless shelter in industrial east Anaheim.
+When Center of Hope opens, we anticipate winding down the second temporary homeless shelter.

 Why do we need this?